al3xandr3/al3xandr3.github.io/_posts/2020-06-11-Lump-sum-versus-dollar-cost-average-investing.md

 - Total: 1177.5

-## Case 7 - Random ADC investing, within the first 60 days
+## Case 7 - Random DCA investing, within the first 60 days

 A random quantity up to 50 on a random day within the first 60 days of this period until the money runs out.
 Simulated 100 times.